these-pretzels/terraform-associate-notes/Objective 1 & 2/iac.md

  <p>
   - Can be applied throughout the infrastructure lifecycle, both on the initial and life of the infra.
 Day 0 and Day1
 <p>
-  - IAC in private or public cloud.nTF include libraries of providers and modules that make it easy to write and provision infra.
-If we need to apply Day 1 configs, then code can use chef/ansible etc.
+  - IAC in private or public cloud.
+TF include libraries of providers and modules that make it easy to write and provision infra.
+If we need to apply Day 1 configs, then code can use chef/ansible etc. <br>
   - Day 0 : Initial Build
   - Day 1 : OS and application config you apply after the initial build.
 Includes OS updates, patches, app config.
 </details>